 Beautiful websites FAQ

-What are some common design mistakes to avoid?
+What are some common web design mistakes to avoid?

 Cluttered layouts, inconsistent branding, poor mobile responsiveness, and hard-to-read fonts can make your website look unprofessional and difficult to navigate.
-Avoid slow-loading pages by optimizing images and keeping web design elements clean and purposeful.
+Most award-winning website designs avoid slow-loading pages by optimizing images and keeping web design elements clean and purposeful.

 How do I choose the right color palette for my website?